Hockey Greats

 Click on the picture to enlarge (photos open in a new window)

 "The Great One," Wayne Gretzky, acknowledged as the greatest player in the history of hockey, played with style and passion for 20 years.
 On his way to shattering most of the league’s scoring records, he became the leading ambassador and spokesman for the game.
 In 1999, No. 99 retired, displaying the same quiet grace with which he played, after leading the New York Rangers in scoring for the season.
 During his final season he surpassed Gordie Howe for the most goals all time, including the NHL and the defunct World Hockey Association.
 On November 22, 1999, he was inducted into the Hockey Hall of Fame.
 In the 2000-01 season, Wayne stepped into an ownership position with the Phoenix Coyotes.
-In 2005-06 he took over the coaching duties.
+From 2005 through 2009 he took over the coaching duties.
+Since that time he has not been affiliated with any team, but continues his role as an ambassador for the game.

 Official site